-Pietro was responsible not only for the construction of the building but also for the design of the many carvings that ornate columns, capitals, pediments, arches, altar, bases and benches,
+Pietro was responsible not only for the construction of the building but also for the design of the many carvings that ornate columns, capitals, pediments, arches, altar, bases, and benches,

 An extraordinary variety of acanthus and other leafage on the capitals, of different geometrical patterns used as freeze and frames for the architectural elements, mythological and biblical figures forces the eye of the visitor to explore every corner of the church.

-On the pillars before the altar there are some mysterious sea-creatures, kind of fish-women (which later would be called sirens), tritons and putti.
+On the pillars before the altar, there are some mysterious sea-creatures, kind of fish-women (which later would be called sirens), tritons, and putti.
 It has been suggested that they might indicate the miraculous fortune of Venice built on the water.

 The admission to the Miracoli church is 3 euros p.p.
 I warmly recommend to buy the Chorus pass.
-It costs 12 euros p.p. (reduction 8 euros p.p.) and it allows the visit to 15 different churches, all of them rich of masterpieces by the greatest Venetian artists, not to talk of the carvings, the remains of frescoes, the architecture, and the history behind.
+It costs 12 euros p.p. (reduction 8 euros p.p.) and it allows the visit to 15 different churches, all of them rich in masterpieces by the greatest Venetian artists, not to talk of the carvings, the remains of frescoes, the architecture, and the history behind.

 If you’d like to discover more about Renaissance architecture e curious Venetians stories, please contact me!

 Ezra Pound nannte es eine “Schmuckschatulle”; Heute ist es eine der beliebtesten Kirchen, um eine Hochzeit zu feiern.
 Die Miracoli-Kirche ist intim und gleichzeitig ein spektakulärer versteckter Schrein von Venedig.